 So, when thinking about your capital projects…think Lean!

 This was an exciting project with an impactful outcome for our client.
 It was great working with and facilitating the team through the process of discovery through to their successful outcome.
-If you’d like to learn more about this case, or talk about a burning platform(s) in your organization, contact me at my email.
-I’d appreciate the opportunity to share perspectives.
+If you’d like to learn more about this case, or talk about a burning platform(s) in your organization, contact us at the email listed below.
+We’d appreciate the opportunity to share perspectives.

 Jim Vatalaro, Consultant, Productivity Inc.